Len is the publisher of online magazines and an internationally published author, photographer, and videographer. He is

 Everyone loves Costco, and we all know they have terrific deals, great prices, quality merchandise, a wonderful return policy, and the best hot dogs with a soda for only $1.50.

-Costco, like many other stores, runs some of their merchandise at close-out prices.
+Costco, like many other stores, runs some of its merchandise at close-out prices.
 Unfortunately, they don't make it easy for the shopper to know which items are marked down.
 Many of us have no idea which items are being sold at these lower prices.
 You can't tell by simply looking at the price sign on a product that it is a mark-down, special priced item, rebate item, or discontinued item, or which items will not be replenished when the current stock is sold.

 In this article, you will discover how to find which items are at the lowest costs, as well as other facts that I have learned over my many years as an expert Costco shopper.

 How I Started

 I was an eBay Power Seller for many years and made extra money each year by buying close-outs and special items at Costco.
 I purchased their sale or close-out items and resold them at higher prices on eBay.
 I did over $60,000 in gross sales in one year alone.

 You don't have to buy to resell their goods, but you can save yourself thousands of dollars if you know their pricing codes.
 Read this article and follow my directions to save a bundle.

 This article will illustrate how Costco prices these special sale items and how you can take advantage of the bargains once you understand their system.

 Now, some say that I shouldn't give up my professional secrets and—like a magic trick—should never publish them and share them with the world.
 But I disagree.
 In these very difficult times, I think it is in everyone's best interest if we all share our tips and tricks on how to be a smarter shopper.